sunhui22/GW-team-sgxllhx/README.md

 # GW-team-sgxllhx
 Team members:Hui Sun, Shuo Guan, Zhongxiu Xu, Bing Lv, Lintao Liu, Yuxuan Hao, Junlan Xian
+The codes was in the folder GWSC, containing the code we wrote of labs in the six topics and the codes from the teacher Mohanty for call from six topics code.
 ## Topic1
 ### lab3
 We choose the third Sine-Gaussian signal for practice.The code of this function is in sigaus.m.The expression of it is